crypto101/book/src/exclusive-or.rst

 -  More cribbing positions.
 -  More plaintext bytes revealed with each successful crib and guess.
 This leads to more guessing options elsewhere.
 -  More ciphertexts available for any given position.
-This simplies guess validation and at times increases accuracy.
+This simplifies guess validation and at times increases accuracy.

 We have reviewed simple ideas for breaking multi-time pads.
 While they are